tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfrp-model-azureactivedirectory.md

 ---
 # AzureActiveDirectory

-The settings to enable AAD authentication on the cluster
+The settings to enable AAD authentication on the cluster.

 ## Properties
 | Name | Type | Required |